slocka/use-query-params-state/README.md

 ### Usage of useQueryParamsState across multiple components

-If you want to call useQueryParamsState in multiple components and want to avoid having to specify the schema each time, you can use the [createUseQueryParamsStateHook](doc/API_REFERENCE.md#createUseQueryParamsStateHook) factory.
+If you want to call useQueryParamsState in multiple components and want to avoid having to pass the schema each time, you can use the [createUseQueryParamsStateHook](doc/API_REFERENCE.md#createUseQueryParamsStateHook) factory.

 ```js